 The engine's performance depends on the fuel mixture.
 Turn the mixture needles clockwise to lean the fuel mixture and counterclockwise to richen it.
 Leaning the fuel mixture will increase engine power up to the engine's mechanical limits.
 Never run the engine too lean (not enough fuel flow).
-Never lean the engine until it begins to cut-out or stall.
+Never lean the engine so far that it begins to cutout or stall.
 Leaning the engine beyond the safe allowable limits will result in poor performance and almost certain engine damage.
 Indications of an overly lean mixture include:

-- Cutting out or sudden loss of power during acceleration. - Overheating (temperature beyond 270° F at the glow plug). - Little or no blue smoke coming from the exhaust.
+Cutting out or sudden loss of power during acceleration.

+- \bullet Overheating (temperature beyond 270° F at the glow plug). - \bullet Little or no blue smoke coming from the exhaust.